Tatsh/livecheck/README.md

 For packages that will not work with currently heuristic checking, a configuration file named `livecheck.json` can be placed in the directory alongside the ebuild.

-## hook parameters
+## Hook directory

-1. name: Name of the hook script to execute.
+The hooks directory structure is subdivided into actions, currently `post` and `pre`, within each action directory there can be several scripts that are executed in order of name.

-2. action: Action type, e.g., `post` or `pre`
+## Hook arguments

-3. search_dir: Root portage directory, e.g., `/usr/portage`
+- Root portage directory, e.g. `/var/db/repos/gentoo`.
-4. cp: Category and ebuild name, e.g., `dev-lang/php`
+- Category and package name, e.g. `dev-lang/php`.
-5. old_version: Previous version, e.g., `8.2.32-r2`
+- Previous version, e.g. `8.2.32-r2`.
-6. new_version: New version, e.g., `8.2.33`
+- New version, e.g. `8.2.33`.
-7. old_sha: (Optional) SHA hash of the old version.
+- SHA hash of the old version.
+Optional.
-8. new_sha: (Optional) SHA hash of the new version.
+- SHA hash of the new version.
+Optional.
-9. hash_date: (Optional) Date associated with the hash.
+- Date associated with the hash.
+Optional.

 ### Configuration keys